30-05-2019 | | By Christian Cawley

 From science fiction to reality, facial recognition technology can detect facial characteristics and use them for identification.
 Various hardware manufacturers are using this technology for user authentication, for example.

 This single piece of technology has so many uses, from targeted advertising to detecting missing persons.
-School attendance and gambling house cheats can also be monitored and dealt with thanks to facial recognition tech.
+School attendance and gambling house cheats can also be monitored and dealt with thanks to facial recognition technology.

 As advanced as the technology appears to be, facial recognition needs to improve, fast.
 From accusations of inadequate testing to issues with racial detection, facial recognition has serious problems.